PCHi 2026 live: Clariant’s Lucas Meyer Cosmetics unveils vegan PDRN alternative for skin care

 Clariant’s portfolio expansions

-Another innovation unveiled at the PCHi show is the Plantasens Emulsifier HP 49, an oil-in-water emulsifier made up of four stearic acid-derived ingredients.
+An innovation showcased at the PCHi show is the Plantasens Emulsifier HP 49, an oil-in-water emulsifier made up of four stearic acid-derived ingredients.
 The emulsifier functions by forming liquid crystal structures and allowing for “superior formulation stability while emulsifying up to 30% oil phase.”

 Clariant is also presenting a rheology modifier designed to align sun care formulations with “skin care-level excellence” by elevating sensory experience while delivering improved UV protection.